Reinvent Technology Partners call volume above normal and directionally bullish

-Bullish option flow detected in Reinvent Technology Partners with 4,324 calls trading, 1.0x expected, and implied vol increasing over 1 point to 96.89%.
-Mar-25 6 calls and Dec-24 7.5 calls are the most active options, with total volume in those strikes near 2,400 contracts.
-The Put/Call Ratio is 0.11.
+Bullish option flow detected in Reinvent Technology Partners with 5,702 calls trading, 5x expected, and implied vol increasing almost 4 points to 96.46%.
+Jan-25 7 calls and Dec-24 7.5 calls are the most active options, with total volume in those strikes near 5,300 contracts.
+The Put/Call Ratio is 0.01.
 Earnings are expected on February 12th.

 Don't Miss our Black Friday Offers: